jadedavies11/simplifier-project-source-control/README.md

 ### Secrets to add:

 * REPO_TOKEN
-  * A github token that has privileges to create branches, commit to branches, use workflows and create PR's.
+  * A GitHub token that has privileges to create branches, commit to branches, use workflows and create PR's.
-  * See github docs on [using PAT tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+  * See GitHub docs on [using PAT tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 * COMITTER
   * User to commit as.
 * SIMPLIFIER_USER